 The Age of Reforms

-From Thomas Paine to Sojourner Truth, and from the women’s rights movement of the early 19th century through the Progressive Era and the women’s suffrage movement, this course examines the root causes of the political, social, economic, and cultural reform movements that have existed in the United States.
+From Thomas Paine to Sojourner Truth, and from the suffrage movement to Progressive Era Reforms, this course examines the root causes of the political, social, economic, and cultural reform movements that have existed in the United States.
 How successful were those reformers, and how did some of their objectives become part of mainstream political discourse?
 Using multiple perspectives and sources, you will learn about the people and movements that helped shape the United States and then assess the effectiveness of those movements.

 Of the people, By the people, For the people

 Is democracy the best form of government?
 What is “democracy,” anyhow?
 Can a true democracy adequately respond to the will of the majority while protecting the rights and interests of all citizens?
 Who holds the power in a democracy?
 This course will examine the U.S. political system, its development, its impact on society, and its influence around the world.
 You will also compare American democracy with other forms of government around the world and consider both its strengths and the challenges it faces in an increasingly complex global context.

 From Spanish American War to the beginning of the Cold War, this course will explore the evolution of the U.S. as a global superpower, its territorial expansion, its foreign policy and involvement in different wars and conflicts.
 You will examine how governments garner popular support for military and humanitarian interventions abroad and how the outcomes of these actions have affected and been affected by political decision-making and geopolitical interests.

 For the second term of Global History II student choose one of the following courses: